donkirkby/ludiverbia/CONTRIBUTING.md

-# Contributing to the Halfabet project
+# Contributing to the Ludiverbia project
 If you like this project and want to make it better, please help out.
 It could be as simple as sending [@donkirkby] a nice note on Twitter, you could report a bug, or pitch in with some development work.
 Check if there are some issues